HanWenfang/syncless/README.txt

 You need a Unix system with Python 2.5 or 2.6.
 Stackless Python is recommended, but not necessary.

-To install syncless, run this (without the $ sign):
+To install syncless, run this as root (without the # sign):

-  $ easy_install greenlet  # Only for non-Stackless Python.
-  $ easy_install syncless
+  # easy_install syncless

+Be patient, compilation may take up to 60 seconds.

+To verify that Syncless got properly installed, run this command (without the leading $):

+  $ python -c 'from syncless.coio import sleep; sleep(1e-5); print "OK"' OK

+If you want to install syncless to a specific Pyton version on your system, run the following instead (without python substituted properly):

+  # python -c'from setuptools.command.easy_install import main;main()' syncless

 If you don't have the easy_install command installed, do this:

   $ wget http://peak.telecommunity.com/dist/ez_setup.py
-  $ python ez_setup.py greenlet
   $ python ez_setup.py syncless

 If installation fails, or you want to reinstall syncless to get the highest performance, please follow the next Installation section.

-To try if Syncless is properly installed, run this command:

-  $ python2.5 -c 'from syncless.coio import sleep; sleep(1e-5); print "OK"'
-  OK

 Installation (the hard way)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~